Abdurrahmanjun/Kotlin-Mini-Projects/README.md

 ## 🗂️ Folder Structure

-Each folder inside this repo is an independent Flutter project.
+Each folder inside this repo is an independent Kotlin project.
-To run one, just `cd` into the folder and execute `flutter run`.

 ```
 kotlin-mini-projects/